-Table A-10.
+Table A-11.
 LDAP backend capabilities

-Native Yes

-Master No

-Slave No

-Superslave No

-Autoserial Yes

 As of 2.9.6, PowerDNS comes with an LDAP backend.
 The code for this was submitted by Norbert Sendetzky.

+The following settings are available to configure the LDAP backend:

+ldap-host

+LDAP host to connect to, defaults to localhost.

+ldap-port

+LDAP port to connect to, defaults to 389.

+ldap-basedn

+Root for DNS searches.
+Must be configured before the LDAP backend will work.

+ldap-binddn

-The following settings are available to configure the LDAP backend: ldap-host LDAP host to connect to, defaults to localhost. ldap-port LDAP port to connect to, defaults to 389. ldap-based n Tunp Subou Root for DNS searches.
-Must be configured before the LDAP backend will work. ldap-bindd n Distinguished Name to bind with to the LDAP server.
-Defaults to the empty string for anonymous bind. ldap-secret Secret to bind with to LDAP server.
-Defaults to the empty string for anonymous bind. ldap-defaul lt-ttl TTL for records with no dnsttl attribute.
+Distinguished Name to bind with to the LDAP server.
+Defaults to the empty string for anonymous bind.

+ldap-secret

+Secret to bind with to LDAP server.
+Defaults to the empty string for anonymous bind.

+ldap-default-ttl

+TTL for records with no dnsttl attribute.
 Defaults to 86400 seconds.

 The schema used is that defined by RFC 1279 and is present in OpenLDAP under the name 'cosine.schema'.
-An example LDIF file: zone related things including SOA, NS and MX records dn: dc=example objectclass: top objectclass: dnsdomain objectclass: domainrelatedobject dc: example soarecord: ns.example.dom hostmaster@example.dom 2002010401 1800 3600 604800 84600 nsrecord: ns.example.dom mxrecord: 10 mail.example.dom mxrecord: 20 mail2.example.dom associateddomain: example.dom Simple record (mail.example.dom has address 172.168.0.2) dn: dc=mail,dc=example objectclass: top objectclass: dnsdomain
+An example LDIF file:

+zone related things including SOA, NS and MX records

 '''

+dn: dc=example

+objectclass: top

+objectclass: dnsdomain

 objectclass: domainrelatedobject

+dc: example

+soarecord: ns.example.dom hostmaster@example.dom 2002010401 1800 3600 604800 84600

+nsrecord: ns.example.dom

+mxrecord: 10 mail.example.dom

+mxrecord: 20 mail2.example.dom

+associateddomain: example.dom

+Simple record (mail.example.dom has address 172.168.0.2)

+dn: dc=mail,dc=example

+objectclass: top

+objectclass: dnsdomain

+objectclass: domainrelatedobject

 dc: mail

 arecord: 172.168.0.2

 associateddomain: mail.example.dom

+There may more than one entry per record

+This is also applicable to all other records including "associateddomain"

+but not for a CNAME record

+dn: dc=server,dc=snapcount

+objectclass: top

+objectclass: dnsdomain

+objectclass: domainrelatedobject

+dc: server

 '''

+dc: server

+arecord: 10.1.0.1

+arecord: 172.168.0.1

+associateddomain: server.example.dom

-There may more than one entry per record # This is also applicable to all other records including "associateddomain" # but not for a CNAME record domain alias ({mail2,ns}.example.dom is CNAME for server.example.dom) cnamerecord must only contain one entry
+domain alias ({mail2,ns}.example.dom is CNAME for server.example.dom) cnamerecord must only contain one entry